Frequently Asked Questions

 Dartmouth: 124 Main Street

 Bedford: 1717 Bedford Highway

 Halifax: 6065 Cunard Street

-The studio director or your teacher will let parents know what books are needed 3-4 weeks before they will be needed in the lesson.
+Andrea or your teacher will let parents know what books are needed 3-4 weeks before they will be needed in the lesson.

 Can I have a trial lesson?